Tran-Phuoc-Thang/Tran-Phuoc-Thang/README.md

 - 👋 Hi, I’m @Tran-Phuoc-Thang
 - 👀 I’m interested in football
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me by gmail 1951040089@sv.ut.edu.vn

 <!---